tmart593/myRetail/README.md

 output can also be directed to a file by appending to the command: > test_GET_notfound.txt 2>&1

-#requirements for getting the app ready for production:
+# Requirements for getting the app ready for production:

-refactor Update Product api
+refactor Update Product api -

+the price info service should be replaced with an actual internal service (including all the tests for each env)

-     several approaches could be taken -
+if the update product api is intended to update both the price data and the other data (name etc) then several approaches could be taken -

-     1. if the one service should update all the data for a product (ie more than just the price data), and that data resides in 2 data sources that cannot be connected as part of a transaction (2 phase commit) then some type of eventual consistency approach is needed - for example, through kafka messaging updates to each data source could taken care of -
+     1. if the one service should update all the data for a product (ie more than just the price data), and that data resides in 2 data sources that cannot be connected as part of a transaction or 2 phase commit, then some type of eventual consistency approach is needed - for example, through kafka messaging updates to each data source could taken care of -